 Here the scene shifts back to Herod and tells what he did when he learned that the learned men had deceived him.

 he had been mocked by the learned men

-learned men had embarrassed him by tricking him"
+This can be stated in active form.
+Alternate translation: "the learned men had embarrassed him by tricking him"

 He sent and killed all the male children